 Public perception of possible health risks associated with cellular and other wireless communications media could slow the growth of wireless companies, which could in turn slow our growth.
-In particular, negative public perception of, and regulations regarding, these perceived health risks could slow the market acceptance of wireless communications services and increase opposition to future siting efforts.
+In particular, negative public perception of, and regulations regarding, these perceived health risks could slow the market acceptance of wireless communications services and increase opposition to the development and expansion of tower sites.
 The potential connection between radio frequency emissions and certain negative health effects has been the subject of substantial study by the scientific community in recent years.
 To date, the results of these studies have been inconclusive.